 Bill C-83 will still probably improve conditions for the people who were in the worst form of solitary, but it may end up making Canadian prisons even more brutal overall.

 In the aftermath of these rulings, prisons were built with lights that never turned off.
 Soundless, profoundly isolating facilities rose in place of noisy ones.
 Prisoners got “outdoor exercise” in freshly designed concrete rooms that offered a glimpse of the sky through an opening in the ceiling.
-The new prisons carefully conformed to the minimum standards laid out in the rulings, explained Keramet Reiter in her 2012 book, The Most Restrictive Alternative.
+The new prisons carefully conformed to the minimum standards laid out in the rulings, explained Keramet Reiter in her 2012 dissertation, The Most Restrictive Alternative.
 They were built for a new generation of cruelty, insulated from the scrutiny of the courts.

 Canada’s new reforms on solitary confinement are similarly legalistic — as though Bill C-83 used torture as its point of reference and began tinkering from there.
 Solitary is defined as at least 22 hours a day in a cell with no “meaningful human contact,” according to the UN.
 The new law nudges cell time down to 20 hours, and gives inmates the “opportunity” for up to two hours of meaningful human contact each day.
 Critics call these new conditions solitary “lite.”